jeonghanlee/epicsarchiverap-env/site-template/skel/README.md

-# This folder
+# Tomcat skel files

-Skel is a carbon-copy of /usr/share/tomcat9/skel in Debian 10.
-Please see the LICENSE for this folder.
+Carbon-copy of `/usr/share/tomcat9/skel` from the Debian Tomcat 9 package.
+See `LICENSE` in this directory for licensing terms.